 Because the honest fact is that we’re all just doing the best we can.

-We all want balance, and honestly, “balance” looks different to each of us!
+We all want healthy, balanced lives, and honestly, “balance” looks different to each of us!
 (And that’s okay!)

 I’ve asked 8 mothers how they balance work and life to give you the best selection of advice.
 They did not disappoint.
 I hope you read all the way to the end… there is some amazing advice here for how to balance work and kids as a working mom.